 - White text on a dark background is appropriate for a small meeting.

-- Light text on dark slides are best for a large room
+- Light text on dark slides work the best in a large room.

-Other helpful ways to present visual information to your audience:
+Other helpful ways to organize and present visual information to your audience:

 - Bulleted or numbered lists

 During an executive presentation, there is no doubt that using PowerPoint enhances your content.
 The key is using it purely as an enhancement of what you have to say, and not let it become a distraction.
 A poorly designed PowerPoint will both distract and detract from your overall message.